MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Notice the detailed instructions provided to GitHub Copilot.
 The agent follows a systematic approach to generate a spec file that clearly defines the requirements.

-1. In Visual Studio Code's EXPLORER view, expand the **StakeholderDocs** folder, and then open the **document-upload-and-management-feature.md** file:
+1. In Visual Studio Code's EXPLORER view, expand the **StakeholderDocs** folder, and then open the **document-upload-and-management-feature.md** file.

-1. Take a couple minutes to read through the requirements document.
+1. Take a couple minutes to read through the **document-upload-and-management-feature.md** file.

-    Pay particular attention to the following topics:

-    - **Business Need**: Why Contoso needs this feature (centralized document storage, security)
-    - **Target Users**: All Contoso employees with role-based permissions
-    - **Core Requirements**: The 6 requirement areas covering upload, organization, access, integration, performance, and audit
-    - **Success Metrics**: How feature success will be measured (e.g., 70% adoption rate, documents found in under 30 seconds)
-    - **Technical Constraints**: Azure infrastructure, 8-10 week timeline, security policies
-    - **Out of Scope**: Features not included in this release
+    The document-upload-and-management-feature.md file includes detailed stakeholder requirements for the feature that you're adding to the ContosoDashboard application.
+Clear and detailed requirements are essential for creating an effective specification.

+    The document explains that Contoso Corporation employees need a feature that allows them to upload, organize, and share work-related documents within the ContosoDashboard application.
+The feature must address current challenges with scattered document storage across multiple locations by providing a centralized, secure, role-based document management solution.
+The document indicates that the feature must work offline for training purposes while maintaining clean abstractions for future Azure cloud migration.
+The specification defines six core requirement areas (upload capabilities, organization and browsing, access management, integration with existing features, performance requirements, and reporting) along with detailed technical constraints ensuring the implementation follows the offline-first architecture pattern with interface-based abstractions for production deployment.
+Performance targets and success metrics are provided to ensure the feature meets user needs and business goals.

     It's best to prepare a comprehensive description of the feature ahead of time.
-However, if you didn't have a requirements document like the one in the StakeholderDocs folder, you can construct a shorter description that highlights the key points.
-For example, you can provide the following description for the document upload and management feature:
+However, if you didn't have a detailed requirements document like the one in the StakeholderDocs folder, you can try using a shorter description that highlights the key features, constraints, and success criteria.
+For example, the following (simplified) description could be used for the document upload and management feature:

     ```plaintext
     Feature: Document Upload and Management for ContosoDashboard